ray-project/ray/site/_posts/2017-10-15-fast-python-serialization-with-ray-and-arrow.markdown

 recursively contained in the object, and the schema defines the types and nesting structure of the data blob.

-Python sequences (e.g., dictionaries, lists, tuples, sets) are encoded as [UnionArrays][8] of other types (e.g., bools, ints, strings, bytes, floats, doubles, date64s, tensors (i.e., NumPy arrays), lists, tuples, dicts and sets).
-Nested sequences are encoded using [ListArrays][9].
+**Technical Details:** Python sequences (e.g., dictionaries, lists, tuples, sets) are encoded as Arrow [UnionArrays][8] of other types (e.g., bools, ints, strings, bytes, floats, doubles, date64s, tensors (i.e., NumPy arrays), lists, tuples, dicts and sets).
+Nested sequences are encoded using Arrow [ListArrays][9].
 All tensors are collected and appended to the end of the serialized object, and the UnionArray contains references to these tensors.

 To give a concrete example, consider the following object.